 It’s no secret that 2020 has had more than its fair share of challenges, so I picked this tool to help you and your clients reconnect with valued living in spite of whatever personal struggles they may be going through.

 Valued Living During Challenging Times helps clients identify whether they have lost touch with personal values in the context of a current challenging life event and realign with those values through valued action.

-Doors Closed, Doors Open – Lucinda Allen, Operations Manager
+Doors Closed, Doors Open – Lucinda Allen, CEO

 Doors Closed, Doors Open is all about cultivating optimism in the face of adversity and reframing setbacks or rejection into new opportunities.

 This tool really resonates with me; in fact, it sums up my last year quite perfectly.

 Not so long ago, I was made redundant from my marketing role in a large corporate technology company.
 The close of this chapter invited fresh energy and perspective about what I really valued in my work.

 This led me to join the team at PositivePsychology.com, where I have more learning opportunities and the sector is more aligned with my passion for mental wellbeing.
 It was a complete change in direction for me, but one that was perfectly aligned to my needs.

 We may be afraid of closing doors and perhaps see them as a risk to our comfort and stability.
 But sometimes, not having space for a new door to open could be the even bigger risk on our path to fulfillment.